 COVID-19 must transform the definition of global health security

-By Peter Sands, Executive Director
+19 November 2020 by Peter Sands, Executive Director

 The recent announcements that multiple new coronavirus vaccines are showing strong results provide hope that life will eventually return to normal and the catastrophic death toll will end – good news we all desperately need right now.

 But despite this truly astonishing scientific achievement, the stark reality is that the COVID-19 pandemic is getting worse, with accelerating infections, and a weekly death toll of around 50,000.
 Even if vaccines are approved quickly, they will not be available in large volumes in countries where the Global Fund invests until late 2021 at best.
 It is therefore vital that the progress on vaccines is not used to justify backing off from current efforts to contain the pandemic and mitigate its devastating consequences on health systems and economies worldwide.
 On the contrary, we need to step up the global response.
 We can now see the light at the end of the tunnel; let’s get there as fast as we can and minimize the damage on the way.

 At the current rate, COVID-19 is killing about the same number of people every month as HIV, tuberculosis and malaria combined.
 However, the death toll from these three diseases will have increased as a result of the knock-on impacts from the COVID-19 pandemic, due to lockdowns, resources diverted to the new virus, and interruptions to lifesaving services.
 Moreover, some of the countries that have so far been spared the worst of COVID-19 itself may be hardest hit by its economic consequences.
 No country is immune to the spiraling economic costs of the pandemic; prolonged economic shocks leave deep scars, which will have profound effects on people’s health in the years to come.